MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-manage-monitor-workload.md

 ### Azure monitor and alerts

 Utilize Azure Monitor to collect telemetry data and gain insights into the health, performance, and availability of your Azure resources.
-Oracle Enterprise Manager can be deployed on a separate VM to monitor, maintain, and manage Oracle environments.
+Oracle Enterprise Manager can be deployed on a separate Virtual Machine to monitor, maintain, and manage Oracle environments.
 Oracle Enterprise Manager text logs can be loaded to Log Analytics and used with Azure Monitor for a single pane of glass monitoring.

 ## Oracle diagnostic tools